tombigel/form-to-url-to-form/README.md

 This demo shows a way to do it using `FormData`, `URLSearchParams`, `form.requestSubmit()` and `history.pushState`.

 The only external dependency is a polyfill for `form.requestSubmit()`.
-Safari's implementation is behind a flag for about a year now and there is no info on if and when it will be open by default (<https://bugs.webkit.org/show_bug.cgi?id=197958>).
+Safari's implementation ~~is behind a flag for about a year now and there is no info on if and when it will be open by default~~ was added only on 2022 (<https://bugs.webkit.org/show_bug.cgi?id=197958>).